 Frequently Asked Questions

-You should hire a criminal defense lawyer as soon as you are arrested, charged, or even under investigation for a crime.
+You should hire a criminal defense lawyer as soon as you are questioned, arrested, charged, or even under investigation for a crime.
 The earlier you have legal representation, the better your chances of building a strong defense and avoiding costly mistakes.
 A lawyer can help protect your rights, negotiate with prosecutors, and provide guidance throughout the legal process.

 Criminal law is complex and constantly evolving.
 An attorney who focuses strictly on criminal defense has in-depth knowledge of the legal system, criminal statutes, and courtroom strategies.
 They are better equipped to challenge evidence, negotiate plea deals, and build a strong defense tailored to your case.
 A general practice attorney may not have the same level of experience with criminal cases, which can impact the outcome of your case.